PearsonEducation/StatsAgg/readme.md

 ## Technology
 * StatsAgg is a Java 1.7 based webapp.
 It compiles into a war file, and is intended to be deployed into Apache Tomcat 7+.
-* StatsAgg uses a database for storing things like 'StatsD gauge values', alert definitions & statuses, metric group definitions, etc. The database technology can be Apache Derby Embedded, or MySQL 5.6+.
+* StatsAgg uses a database for storing things like 'StatsD gauge values', alert definitions & statuses, metric group definitions, etc. The database technology can be Apache Derby Embedded or MySQL 5.6+.
 * StatsAgg can run on almost any modern OS.
 Windows, Linux, etc.

 <br>